BootBlock/PoSh-Backup/README.md

 *   **(WebDAV):** The WebDAV target provider uses built-in PowerShell cmdlets (`Invoke-WebRequest`) and does not require an additional external module for its core functionality.
 *   **Network/Remote Access:** For using Backup Targets, appropriate permissions and connectivity to the remote locations (e.g., UNC shares) are necessary for the user account running PoSh-Backup.
 For the Update Checking feature, internet access is required to fetch the remote version manifest.

-**Important Note on WebDAV Remote Retention (Current Status):**

-The `WebDAV.Target.psm1` provider (version 0.1.0) includes a placeholder for `RemoteRetentionSettings` (e.g., `KeepCount`) in its configuration example.
-However, the actual logic to automatically delete old backup archives from the WebDAV server based on these settings is **not yet fully implemented**.

 **What this means for you:**
 *   If you configure `RemoteRetentionSettings` for a WebDAV target, PoSh-Backup will currently **not** automatically delete older backup sets from your WebDAV server.
-*   You will need to **manually manage and delete old backup archives** on your WebDAV server to control storage usage until this feature is fully implemented in a future version of the WebDAV target provider.
 *   The local retention policy for the staging directory (`DestinationDir`) will still apply as configured for the job.

 We plan to implement full remote retention capabilities for WebDAV targets in a future update.
 Please check the release notes for updates on this feature.